StefanieBier/microsoft-365-docs/microsoft-365/compliance/conversation-review-sets.md

 When you add data from conversations to a review set, you can use the conversation retrieval options to expand your search and include contextual messages.
 After you set the conversation retrieval options, the following things can happen:

   ![Conversation Retrieval](../media/messagesandconversations.png)
+  Illustration is confusing.
+Please replae with a top level Message 1 and then Message 2, 3 and 4 as replies.
+I dont understand why Message 3 looks like it is a reply to Message 2.
+Please remove the second graphic.
+There is no longer any reference to CrC2 or CRC3 so this explanation is extremely confusing.

 1. Using a keyword and date range query, the search returned a hit on *Message 3*.
 This message was part of a larger conversation, illustrated by *CRC1*.